myspacecornelius/jobortunity/README.md

 ## Notes

 - When Supabase env variables are present, the UI loads live matches; otherwise it falls back to local fixtures.
+- Sign in uses Supabase Auth magic links.
+Create a user in the Supabase dashboard (or via `auth.admin`) and reuse its UUID for the `SUPABASE_DEMO_USER_ID`/`SUPABASE_AUTOMATION_USER_ID` variables.
-- `scripts/seedJobs.ts` plants example postings/matches/tasks into Supabase for quick demos.
+- `scripts/seedJobs.ts` plants example postings/matches/tasks into Supabase for quick demos (writes as the demo user).
-- `scripts/ingestGreenhouse.ts` upserts jobs from any public Greenhouse board and links them to matches.
+- `scripts/ingestGreenhouse.ts` upserts jobs from any public Greenhouse board and links them to matches (writes as the automation user).
+- `server/ingestWorker.ts` exposes a cron-friendly webhook; include an `x-worker-secret` header matching `WORKER_SHARED_SECRET` when triggering it.
+- Row Level Security now scopes every table to `auth.uid()`.
+Re-run `psql -f supabase/schema.sql` after pulling changes to apply the new policies and constraints.
 - Components follow a domain-first structure (`src/components/jobs`, `src/components/automation`, `src/components/dashboard`, `src/components/common`).
 - `server/index.ts` can be deployed separately (Render/Fly/etc.) or converted to Vercel serverless functions; set `VITE_API_BASE_URL` accordingly.